 Patients experiencing pain in the lowest region of the spine, the tailbone, may have a condition known as coccydynia.
-Coccydynia is pain in the tailbone or coccyx.
-The coccyx generally is composed of four or five vertebral segments.
-Derived from the Greek word for “cuckoo,” this last area of the spine resembles the beak of an extinct bird.
+Coccydynia is pain in the tailbone, or coccyx.
+The coccyx generally is composed of mostly four vertebral segments.
 Coccydynia often is the result of abruptly applying pressure to the coccyx.
 This can be done by falling, sitting too abruptly or being hit from behind.
 To learn about the classifications of this condition, as well as the treatments available for relief, read the following article.

-- Traumatic – This can be caused by immense stress on the coccyx such as seen when giving birth, falling or riding a bicycle for an extended amount of time.
+- Traumatic.
+This can be caused by immense stress on the coccyx such as when giving birth, falling or riding a bicycle for an extended amount of time.

-Most coccydynia heals over time with the use of conservative treatments and medications.
+Most coccydynia heals over time with the use of conservative treatments.
 Chronic coccydynia can be treated through the use of nerve block injections, which work to prevent the pain signals from reaching the brain.
-In very few situations, when the case is severe enough, a surgeon will opt to operate on the patient, removing some or the entire coccyx.
-However, the risk associated with the procedure is great, making this procedure a last resort.
+In very few situations, when the case is severe enough and your condition does not respond to several weeks or months of conservative treatment, surgery may become necessary.
+If this is the case for you, contact Laser Spine Institute.

 Laser Spine Institute helps thousands of patients find relief from chronic neck and back pain each year, setting us apart as the leader in minimally invasive spine surgery.
 To relieve coccydynia, our board-certified+ surgeons may remove part or all of the coccyx, depending on the severity of your condition.
 To learn if you are a potential candidate for our outpatient surgery, reach out to our dedicated team today and ask for a free MRI review.*